DenisSilent/Eleanor/[CP] Eleanor/zzz_dummy files/! Changelogs/pre-release versions changelog.md

 ## version 0.0.0 (5.7.2024)

-* First documented file -> official birth of this mod (tries from 1.7.2024)
+* First documented file -> official birth of this mod (tries from 1.7.2024 or earlier)